anurag0608/graphql-prisma-blogging-app/README.md

 - First deploy prisma test environment using `prisma deploy -e ../config/test.env`,
     - Also don't forget to give different service and stage name to PRISMA_ENDPOINT in test mode. <br />
 - `> npm run test`
+## Interact with this app from this [link](https://secure-shore-41760.herokuapp.com/), this will open Graphql playground for this current app which is running in Heroku.
 ## License
  This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE.md) file for details